-Indoor air quality consultants, or experts on diagnosing and improving air pollutant problems, share the following facts about indoor air quality.
-There are some surprising things that you may not know about the air you breathe every day, what you could be breathing, and some hidden risks.
+Indoor air quality consultants, or experts on diagnosing and improving air pollutant problems, share the 5 following unknown facts about indoor air quality.
+There are a few surprising things about the air you breathe, and some hidden risks.

 They call it “getting fresh air” for a reason.
 According to the US Consumer Product Safety Commission, indoor air can be up to 1,000 times more polluted than outdoor air.
 This means that you’re breathing chemicals and allergens that you shouldn’t be breathing—and you may not even know it!
 This also means spending most of your day surrounded by possible carcinogens, and substances that can cause asthma and allergy problems.
 Professional indoor air quality solutions exist to correct the common problem of harsh and dangerous indoor air, a problem that affects businesses and homes alike across the world.